telstra/MessagingAPI-SDK-node/README.md

 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/createSubscription>.

-The function `subscription.create` can be used to create a subscription.
+The function `numbers.create` can be used to create a subscription.

 It takes the following arguments: